Thuppakki Munai: Plot

 After confirming that Uyya is telling the truth and conducting further investigations about Aazad.
 Bose finds that he is innocent and a former Naxal who had come to Tamilnadu to seek a reformed life and that the local police have framed him just to close the case.
 However, with the mounting media, public attention and protests, it is not easy for the police department to release Aazad and find the actual perpetrators.
-While the police department is still contemplating, Brahmaraja, who is in New Delhi, learns of the entire situation and wants to divert the attention back to Aazad so that his son will not be accused.
+While the police department is still contemplating, Brahmaraja, who is in New Delhi, learns of the entire situation and wants to divert the attention back to Aazad so that Sachin will not be accused.
 He sends his nephew Ganga (Bharath Reddy) and henchmen to beat up and kill Aazad and Bose, who is helping him.

 Since Mythili works for the Prime Minister's office, Bose seeks her help in obtaining a habeas corpus order from the PM's office for Aazad.
-It states that all the police the state must hand over Aazad alive to the Chennai supreme court and a tight police security has to be given for Bose and Aazad.
+It states that all the police departments of the state must hand over Aazad alive to the Chennai high court and a tight police security has to be given for Bose and Aazad.
 Ganga and his henchmen find out about this and try to sabotage Bose's plan and kill Aazad before he reaches the court, but Bose tricks them and makes Aazad escape in disguise and fights Ganga and his men.
 Unfortunately, before Bose could escape, Brahmaraja finds him.
-Meanwhile, Uyya, under Bose's instructions, secretly goes to the hideout of Brahmaraja's son in Chennai and his friends to kill them to avenge Manjal's death.
+Meanwhile, Uyya, under Bose's instructions, secretly goes to the hideout of Sachin and his friends in Chennai to kill them to avenge Manjal's death.
 Bose makes Brahmaraja watch the video of Uyya killing his son.
 Unable to take it all anymore, Brahmaraja is frustrated at his inability and kills himself.

 Aazad successfully reaches the Madurai branch of the Chennai High Court and seeks custody.
-Finally, it is revealed that Uyya actually does not kill his daughter's killers for revenge.
-He decides to be human and forgives them, and makes them confess to their crime to the media and police.
+Finally, it is revealed that Uyya actually did not kill his daughter's killers for revenge.
+He decided to be human and forgave them and made them confess to their crime to the media and police.
 The four criminals are then arrested.
 Aazad is freed and goes back to live a peaceful life, thanks to Bose's decision to be human.